lawrenceleejr/usmccwebsite/content/contact/index.md

 * **Communications Coordinator:**       Kiley Kennedy (Princeton)

+## Muon Collider Speakers

-## Invite a muon collider speaker to your institute
+For requests for a muon collider speaker at a conference, please reach out to our [Speakers Committee](mailto:usmcc-speakers@fnal.gov) (chair: Kevin Black).

-Here's a list of US-based speakers you could consider reaching out to:
+If you're interested in inviting a colloquium speaker to your institute, here's a list of US-based speakers you could consider reaching out to:
 * Sergo Jindariani (Fermilab)
 * Nathaniel Craig (UCSB)
 * Tova Holmes (Tennessee)